okx/dex-api-library/README.md

 A comprehensive collection of TypeScript scripts for interacting with the OKX DEX API across Ethereum (EVM), Solana, Ton and Tron networks, supporting both single and cross-chain DEX operations.

-_Note: Cross-Chain API support for TON and TRON coming soon_

 ## Prerequisites
 - Node v20.17.0 or higher